 - If a student is dissatisfied with the outcome of the complaint, the student may appeal the outcome within five (5) business days of receiving the final written resolution or finding of “unresolved.”
 The student must file with the Executive Director for Student Affairs a Written Request for an appeal committee review.

 - The appeal committee will consist of five representatives who will serve a one-year term.
 These representatives will comprise: two student members appointed by the SGA president; one member appointed by the Vice President for Academic Affairs; one member appointed by the Vice President for Student Affairs; one member appointed by the Vice President for Planning and Finance.

-- Absent good cause, the appeal committee will issue a final written decision within twenty (20) business days of the date the student submits an appeal.
+- Absent good cause, the appeal committee will issue a final written decision within twenty (20) business days of the date the student submits the appeal.
 If there are circumstances requiring an extension of this deadline, the chair of the committee will notify the parties involved.
-The committee’s decision will be final.
+The committee's decision will be final.

 Students or prospective students who wish to file a complaint related to accreditation or violations of state law unresolved by Tennessee Tech may submit a complaint to the Tennessee Department of Commerce and Insurance, Division of Consumer Protection. https://www.tn.gov/commerce/consumer-affairs.html.